How to Know If Ecuador Is Safe to Travel to (It Is)

 The main square of the historical center of Cuenca, Ecuador

 The other popular destination within the region, Cuenca, is very safe as well.
 It is a relatively calm and walkable city, especially within the historic center of the town.
 While it is best to not stay out too late, and to take the appropriate forms of transportation, crime is far from rampant here.
-In fact, when the unrest came up in January 2024, the city took matters into their own hands, hanging two people over the prominent river of the city as a warning to anyone who wanted to create unrest in the city, citing indigenous law.
+We were told by different locals that when the unrest came up in January 2024, the city took matters into their own hand and claimed to use indigenous law to warn people from inciting violence in the city.
 Since then, Cuenca is considered the safest city of Ecuador and one of the safest ones in South America.
 In fact, this is one of the reasons many expats choose to move here (they even have a neighborhood they call “Gringoland”).
-You can read more about visiting Cuenca here

 Cajas National Park, a great destination near Cuenca on the route to Guayaquil (it is safe to go to this destination)